 Professional Practice Lectures

-Our multi-award-winning NLS Legal Advice Centre provides you with the opportunity to work within our fully regulated teaching law firm on real cases, supervised by full-time solicitors and other experienced lawyers employed by the Law School.
-The Centre supports access to justice and provides legal advice and community outreach on a range of issues.
-The Centre has achieved financial awards for its clients totalling over £5 million in compensation and benefits and was awarded Law Firm of the Year at the LexisNexis Legal Awards 2022, Best Contribution by a Law School at the LawWorks and Attorney General Student Pro Bono awards 2021 and was named Alternative Business Structure of the Year at the Modern Law Awards 2020 for its innovation and contribution to the community.
+Our multi-award-winning law firm NLS Legal provides you with the opportunity to work within a fully regulated teaching law firm on real cases, supervised by full-time solicitors and experienced lawyers.
+The firm supports access to justice and provides legal advice and community outreach on a range of issues.
+The firm has achieved financial awards for its clients totalling over £5.5 million in compensation and benefits and was awarded Law Firm of the Year at the LexisNexis Legal Awards 2022, Best Contribution by a Law School at the LawWorks and Attorney General Student Pro Bono awards 2021 and was named Alternative Business Structure of the Year at the Modern Law Awards 2020 for its innovation and contribution to the community.
 Every academic year, hundreds of undergraduate and postgraduate students get involved with the firm's activity in both curricular and extracurricular projects.
 As a final year, opportunities include volunteering with the Free Representation Unit (FRU), providing tribunal representation in welfare benefit matters.

-Find out more about the NLS Legal Advice Centre and how to get involved.
+Find out more about the NLS Legal and how to get involved.

-You can find details of recruitment opportunities on the NLS Pro Bono Learning Room on NOW.
+You can find details of volunteering opportunities on the NLS Pro Bono Learning Room on NOW.

 Your future career